Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Abstract

 \section{Abstract}

 Learning how to reach goals in an environment is a longstanding challenge in AI, yet reasoning over long horizons remains a challenge for modern methods.
 The key question is how to estimate the temporal distance between pairs of observations.
 While temporal difference methods leverage local updates to provide optimality guarantees, they often perform worse than Monte Carlo methods that perform global updates (e.g., with multi-step returns), which lack such guarantees.
-We show how these approaches can be integrated into a practical GCRL method that fits a quasimetric distance using a multistep Monte-Carlo return.
-We show our method outperforms existing GCRL methods on long-horizon simulated tasks with up to 4000 steps, even with visual observations.
+We show how these approaches can be integrated into a practical offline GCRL method that fits a quasimetric distance using a multistep Monte-Carlo return.
+We show our method outperforms existing offline GCRL methods on long-horizon simulated tasks with up to 4000 steps, even with visual observations.
 We also demonstrate that our method can enable stitching in the real-world robotic manipulation domain (Bridge setup).
-Our approach is the first end-to-end GCRL method that enables multistep stitching in this real-world manipulation domain from an unlabeled offline dataset of visual observations.\footnote{Website and code: \url{https://mqe-paper.github.io}}
+Our approach is the first end-to-end offline GCRL method that enables multistep stitching in this real-world manipulation domain from an unlabeled offline dataset of visual observations and demonstrate robust horizon generalization. \ifrebuttal \footnote{Website and code: \url{https://anonymous.4open.science/w/mqe-paper-686D/}} \else \footnote{Website and code: \url{https://mqe-paper.github.io}} \fi